 That sounds great in theory, but oftentimes merchants don’t look at the backs of cards.
 Furthermore, low-dollar transactions may not require a signature at all.

 You might hear stories from people who get a great credit score in as little as a month.
-But their experience isn’t necessarily going to be yours, and there is no hack or quick fix.
+But their experience isn’t necessarily going to be yours, and there’s no hack or quick fix.

 The perfect credit score is 850, and it’s not easy to achieve.
-You must have been working with credit for many years through credit cards, loans and other forms of credit, have no late payments and carry almost a zero balance on your cards.
+You must have been working with credit for many years through credit cards, loans and other forms of credit, have no late payments and carry a very low balance on your cards.